 Quickstart

-Get up and running with GoGreen Flags in minutes using Docker.
+Get up and running with GoGreen Flags in minutes using Docker, or point your SDK at the hosted environment.

 Prerequisites